Frequently Asked Questions about CSSE

 What kind of student attends CSSE?

 Students arrive planning to attend a four-year university, completing an associate degree in university transfer courses before entering the university as a college junior.
 One of the things all CSSE students have in common is personal motivation and an ability to thrive in a more independent setting.
 Otherwise, they reflect the broad diversity of Chatham County.

-We currenly offering Science Olympiad, Robotics, and BETA Club.
-We have various clubs held every Thursday and Friday during PRIME Time.
+We are currenly offering Science Olympiad, Robotics, Principal's Advisory Committee and BETA Club.
+We have various clubs held Tuesday through Friday during PRIME Time.
 These can include:

 Because of the school’s unique structure and fast-paced academic program, CSSE does not offer varsity athletics.
 Students are encouraged to participate in community athletic events if they desire.

 What does a typical student day look like?

 Freshmen and sophomores will attend classes at the Chatham Center for Innovation campus between 8:00 AM - 3:00 PM.
 Their studies may include classes, labs, academic advising, seminars, enrichment activities, faculty-student meetings, and career counseling.
 Students may eat an on-campus lunch provided by Child Nutrition Services in the cafetreia on the Chatham Center for Innovation campus.

 Our upperclassmen will complete the remainder of their coursework on the campus of CCCC in Pittsboro NC.